Tyler

 ShermanPass19

-The Rocky Trail A landscape created out of elements of the Front Range where I live now and the Western Slope where I grew up.
-The pathway links the two distant locations, Fern Canyon Trail in the foreground and peaks rising toward the Continental Divide in the distance..
-I picture Tom, my older brother and part-time hermit, living on his remote, nearly inaccessible patch of land on the most distant, small hazy peak.
-I paint landscape as caricature and collage to capture what the camera can't: the feelings, vistas (both near and far), inspiration and memories of what you see and experience throughout the whole day along the trail, not in just a single Kodak moment.
-In that way, the artwork can better recreate the sensual impact of being immersed in the outdoors.
+A landscape created out of elements of Colorado's Front Range where I live now and the Western Slope where I grew up.
+I approach landscape as a caricature, as a depiction of a place's personality.
+I collage elements of the immersive experience and the passage through the space to capture what the camera can't: the feelings of awe, multiple vistas (both near and far), inspiration, majesty and memories of what you see and encounter throughout the whole day along the trail, not in just a single Kodak moment.
+In that way, the artwork can better recreate the sensual impact of being outside and engaging with the environment.

 This is actually one of my personal favorites of my work.